 My purpose in writing this series is to help you become better informed on the subject, and not to discredit any of the DNA tests currently on the marketer or put readers off the idea of taking a DNA test.
 Quite the opposite, in fact: I believe that the more people of specific ancestries get tested, the more accurate and USEFUL the results will gradually become.
 I also believe we can make an impact on the future of research, when we combine DNA with meticulously-documented, traditional genealogy.

 How the articles are organised:

 - Article 1 (today’s article) will cover topics 1 and 2, where we will look at DNA tests and some basics about autosomal DNA.

-- Article 2 in the series will cover topic 3, looking at how DNA tests can often point us in a direction, but (usually) cannot give us specific answers about our ancestry or blood relations.
+- Article 2 in the series covers topic 3, looking at how DNA tests can often point us in a direction, but (usually) cannot give us specific answers about our ancestry or blood relations.

-- Article 3 will cover topics 4 and 5.
-These articles will focus primarily on people of northern Italian descent, and more specifically those of us of Trentino descent, as our unique cultural identity plays a big role in how we might respond to DNA testing, both intellectually and emotionally.
+- Article 3 covers topics 4 and 5.
+This article will focus primarily on people of northern Italian descent, and more specifically those of us of Trentino descent, as our unique cultural identity plays a big role in how we might respond to DNA testing, both intellectually and emotionally.

 - Finally, article 4 will focus solely on ethnicity reports, with examples from my own reports, so you can see how data can be interpreted (and misinterpreted) in context.

 NOTE: Be sure to subscribe to the Trentino Genealogy blog using the subscription form at the right so you can receive all the articles in the special series on DNA testing.
 After the series is complete, I will also be compiling the articles into a FREE downloadable PDF available for a limited time to all subscribers.
 If you are viewing on a mobile device and cannot see the form, you can subscribe by sending a blank email to email@example.com.